 Beans, sour and fresh milk, potatoes and onions, are the cornerstone of Bulgarian cuisine and often accompanied by grilled pork, lamb or fish.
 Fruit is also widely grown and fresh fruit juices are also very popular and produced locally.
 Bulgaria is now one of the world's largest wine exporters.
 It is renowned for its quality and its vineyards, in five main regions, produce crisp Sauvignon Blanc in the north to flavoursome Cabernets in the south-west.
 Its traditional alcoholic drink is Rakiya, and its best quality liquor is still used in traditional medicine.
 Around the dinner table, the tradition of welcoming visitors with bread and salt is still widely practised.

 One of the best things about Bulgarian restaurants is that they don't define lunch or dinner time -- most open at around 11am and you can order anything anytime after this.
 Note that plates are served as they are ready, so don't expect courses to arrive at the same time.
 Also, if you eat at a mehana, portions are often small; for a full meal, choose a few items.

-The Bulgarian Black Sea coast is 380km of marvellous beaches with fine golden sand and natural dunes; calm seas with sandy bottom and clear water; numerous mineral springs and beautiful nature.
-The Black sea water is amazingly smooth and is a real pleasure to swim or dive in.
-Holiday makers have a huge selection of activities to choose from including yachting, diving, windsurfing, water skiing, snorkelling, underwater fishing and other aquatic sports.
+The Bulgarian Black Sea coast is 380km of marvellous beaches with fine golden sand and natural dunes; calm seas with a sandy bottom and clear water; numerous mineral springs and beautiful nature.
+The Black Sea water is amazingly smooth and is a real pleasure to swim or dive in.
+Holidaymakers have a huge selection of activities to choose from including yachting, diving, windsurfing, water skiing, snorkelling, underwater fishing and other aquatic sports.

 Foreigners should be aware that a shake of the head means 'yes' and a nod means 'no', although allowances are often made for visitors; it is useful to clarify the answer verbally to avoid confusion.